MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/manage_docker.md

 - Create an new image from the modified container.
 - Deploy a web server ready container and host a simple website in the container.<br />

-##Step 1 - Download and Extract the NGINX Software
+##Step 1 - Download and Extract the nginx Software

 Before creating a container image a few items need be staged on the container host.
 On the container host create folders in the following structure:
 ```
 c:\build\nginx\source
 ```

-Download and extract the NGINX software to c:\build\nginx\source on the container host.
-The software can be downloaded from the following site – [NGinx for Windows](http://nginx.org/en/download.html).
-Alternatively use the following commands on the container host to download and extract the NGinx software to c:\build\nginx\source.
+Download and extract the nginx software to c:\build\nginx\source on the container host.
+The software can be downloaded from the following site – [nginx for Windows](http://nginx.org/en/download.html).
+Alternatively use the following commands on the container host to download and extract the nginx software to c:\build\nginx\source.
 ```powershell
 powerShell.exe Invoke-WebRequest 'http://nginx.org/download/nginx-1.9.3.zip' -OutFile "c:\nginx-1.9.3.zip"
 PowerShell.exe Expand-Archive -Path C:\nginx-1.9.3.zip -DestinationPath c:\build\nginx\source -Force
 ```
-##Step 2 - Prepare Image with a Dockerfile
+##Step 2 - Create Image with a Dockerfile
 In the previous example a container was created, manually modified, and then manually captured.
 This example will demonstrate an automated method for creating images using what is called a Dockerfile.
 Dockerfiles contain instructions that the Docker engine will use to build a container, make modifications to the container and then commit to a container image.
 For more information on dockerfiles see the documentation on the Docker site -  [Dockerfile reference](https://docs.docker.com/reference/builder/).

 Create a file named dockerfile and open it with your favorite text editor.
 It is important that this file have no file extension.